Cù Huy Hà Vũ: Trial

 On 5 November 2010, Vũ was arrested at a hotel in Ho Chi Minh City; police claim to have arrested him when he was with a woman who was not his wife, and briefly posted photos of a half-dressed Vũ with a blurred woman to an official website.
 Vũ's home and law office were subsequently searched.
-Officials later stated Vu had "produced documents that opposed the State of Vietnam, employed propagandistic rhetoric as a form of a psychological warfare, demanded the overthrow of the regime and the realization of pluralism and a multiparty system, opposed the interest of the nation, and called for foreign intervention."
+Officials later stated Vũ had "produced documents that opposed the State of Vietnam, employed propagandistic rhetoric as a form of a psychological warfare, demanded the overthrow of the regime and the realization of pluralism and a multiparty system, opposed the interest of the nation, and called for foreign intervention."

 On 4 April 2011, Vũ was tried on an indictment accusing him of disseminating anti-state propaganda via the Internet, interviews with international media, and other writings.
-The trial lasted half a day, during which Vu's lawyers walked out after a judge rejected their requests to make public the interviews which Vu was accused of giving.
+The trial lasted half a day, during which Vũ's lawyers walked out after a judge rejected their requests to make public the interviews which Vũ was accused of giving.
 Foreign media was banned from the courtroom, though some reporters were allowed to watch the proceedings via closed-circuit television.
 Vũ stated to the court that "This criminal case was invented against me.
 This case is completely illegal."
 In sentencing Vũ, the judge stated that "Cu Huy Ha Vũ's behaviour is serious and harmful to society.
 His writings and interviews blackened directly or indirectly the Communist Party of Vietnam".
-Vu was sentenced to seven years' imprisonment.
+Vũ was sentenced to seven years' imprisonment.
 Democracy activists Phạm Hồng Sơn and Lê Quốc Quân were arrested attempting to observe the trial and charged with "causing public disorder".
-Son's wife Vu Thu Ha stated that Son had been assaulted by police with batons prior to his arrest.
+Son's wife Vũ Thu Ha stated that Son had been assaulted by police with batons prior to his arrest.